GoogleCloudPlatform/professional-services/tools/hive-bigquery/README.md

 # Architectural Diagram
 Cloud SQL keeps track of the
-1. data in the source Hive table
+1. data in the source Hive table.
-2. files which are copied from the Hive cluster to Cloud Storage
+2. files which are copied from the Hive cluster to Cloud Storage.
-3. files which are loaded from Cloud Storage into BigQuery
+3. files which are loaded from Cloud Storage into BigQuery.

 ![Alt text](architectural_diagram.png?raw=true)

 # Before you begin
 1. Install gcloud SDK on the source Hive cluster by following these [instructions](https://cloud.google.com/sdk/install).
-2. [Create a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating_a_service_account) and grant the following roles to the service account by following these [instructions](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts#granting_access_to_a_service_account_for_a_resource)
+2. [Create a service account](https://cloud.google.com/iam/docs/creating-managing-service-accounts#creating_a_service_account) and grant the following roles to the service account by following these [instructions](https://cloud.google.com/iam/docs/granting-roles-to-service-accounts#granting_access_to_a_service_account_for_a_resource).
 	1. Google Cloud Storage - storage.admin
 	2. BigQuery - bigquery.dataEditor and bigquery.jobUser
 	3. Cloud SQL - cloudsql.admin
+	4. Cloud KMS - cloudkms.cryptoKeyEncrypterDecrypter
 3. [Download](https://cloud.google.com/iam/docs/creating-managing-service-account-keys#creating_service_account_keys) the service account key file and set up the environment variable by following these [instructions](https://cloud.google.com/docs/authentication/getting-started#setting_the_environment_variable).

 	```